PandaWhisperer/meteor-yelp-clone/README.md

 import '../../ui/components/Map/Map.js';
 ```

-Then, we'll add it to our "home" template by modifiying it as follows:
+Then, we'll add it to our "home" template by modifying it as follows:

 ```handlebars
 <template name="home">
   Hello from the import side

   {{> Map center=mapCenter zoom=defaultZoom}}
 </template>
 ```